 - Supported over 13,000 people through our Employment service

 - Supported over 11,000 victims referred to our modern slavery services

 The United Kingdom and Republic of Ireland is part of the wider international Salvation Army, which changes lives in 131 countries around the world.

 Local Salvation Army churches

-Or corps as we call them - and community centres offer a range of activities and services within local communities.
+Our churches and community centres (or corps as they are often called) - offer a range of activities and services within local communities.
 People can get involved in all sorts of ways, through volunteering with fundraising initiatives, attending church services and helping with local activities within 22 territorial divisions.

 Find out about our work in the Republic of Ireland

 The Salvation Army has worked for over 150 years, transforming lives all over the UK.

 Meet the Territorial Leaders of The Salvation Army in the UK and Republic of Ireland.

 Learn more about the beliefs and values that drive us to keep helping people in need.